PythonPredictions/cobra/README.rst

 **Linear Regression**

-- HTML documentation of the individual modules for linear regression
+- HTML documentation of the individal modules for linear regression
 - A step-by-step tutorial

 Outreach
 -------------